transloadit/uppy/README.md

 - Usable as a bundle straight from a CDN as well as a module to import
 - Resumable file uploads via the open [tus](http://tus.io/) standard
 - Uppy speaks multiple languages (i18n support)
-- Works great with [Transloadit](http://transloadit.com).
-Works great without
+- Works great with file encoding and processing backends, such as [Transloadit](http://transloadit.com)
-- Small core, modular architecture.
-Everything is a plugin
+- Small core, modular plugin-based architecture.
-- Qute as a puppy, also accepts cat pictures
+- Qute as a puppy :dog:, also accepts cat pictures

 ## Demo